 Hawaii real estate is offered in two different types: fee simple and leasehold.
-With fee-simple property buyers have complete ownership of the property, which includes the land and any improvements to the land in perpetuity.
+With fee-simple, property buyers have complete ownership of the property, which includes the land and any improvements to the land in perpetuity.

 Leasehold ownership on the other hand means the buyer does not own the land; instead, they have a right to use the land for a predetermined amount of time.
 When the lease is up, the land reverts to the lesser.
 If you’re buying multifamily property, these rules could pose a problem.

-Hawaiian lenders may prefer owner occupied property financing, and those investing in rentals may face higher financing costs.
-There are residency requirements to qualify for government backed Fannie Mae or Freddie Mac loan programs.
+Hawaiian lenders may prefer owner-occupied property financing, and those investing in rentals may face higher financing costs.
+There are residency requirements to qualify for government-backed Fannie Mae or Freddie Mac loan programs.

 Oahu Housing Chart

 This chart showing the Oahu housing market sales and price stats, reveals 2018 hit the skids with sales, but not price.
-It’s a similar pattern in other similar housing markets including San Francisco, Los Angeles, San Diego, Phoenix, and Las Vegas.
+It’s a similar pattern in other similar housing markets including San Francisco, Los Angeles, San Diego, Phoenix, Denver, and Las Vegas.

 Hawaii’s Rental Market